 A jacket keeps you warm in cold weather by trapping body-warmed air within its fibers.
 Insulated jackets typically use either down or synthetic insulation.
 While both insulations can provide good warmth, they do differ in weather resistance, drying time, durability, price and more.
 In the following we will explain what the differences between down and synthetic jackets (e.g. jackets which use synthetic insulation) are and help you clarify which type of jacket is right for your needs.
 Because not all insulation materials are necessarily high-quality we will also list both high-quality down insulations and high-quality synthetic insulations, and explain what makes them special.
 However, it is important to remember that the ultimate warmth provided by an insulated jacket does not only depend on the quality of the insulation (whether synthetic or down), but also on the amount of insulation used.
 If you are new to hiking also read our Hiking Clothing Guide.

-- What is the difference between down and synthetic jackets?
+- What are the differences between down and synthetic jackets?

 - How to choose the right jacket/insulation?